Webinar – 5 Steps to Achieving COSHH Compliance

 Ensuring your employees are safe while working with hazardous substances is extremely important but it can also be demanding trying to manage all the paperwork.

-How can health and safety professionals easily prove CoSHH compliance and - most importantly - protect their staff?
+How many steps are there to COSHH compliance?
+How can health and safety professionals easily prove COSHH compliance and – most importantly – protect their staff?

-That was the question we aimed to answer with our most recent webinar: ‘5 Steps to Achieving CoSHH Compliance’.
+These were the questions we aimed to answer with our most recent webinar: ‘5 Steps to Achieving COSHH Compliance’.
 Read on for the webinar recording and our breakdown of the 5 key take aways from the session.

 - Document your structure – don’t assume you know where all your chemicals are.
 Ideally, assign an individual as champion to each node